 We were given about a month to complete and submit the CAAM Medical Class 1 certification.
 I completed mine at Clinic Sabah, assessed by the late Dr. Richard Barrow, and received my CAAM Medical Class 1 Certificate on the 27th of November.

 On the 4th of December, I was invited to attend a briefing for the Multicrew Pilot License (MPL) Program insight by CAE and Phase 6: Education Financing by Maybank and Affin bank, which was held on the 16th of December.
 I can tell you that passing the assessment and interview process is just one part of the hurdle.
 Financing is a whole other story.
 We were given 6 months to secure funding before we were assigned to a batch for enrollment.
 This phase is quite a time-consuming process, so be prepared with guarantors that meet all the bank's requirements.
 You may check the banks' education financing requirements on their corresponding sites.
-So, I’ve managed to get my financing approved and now I am waiting for my Letter of Enrolment Confirmation and batch assignment, which is expected in June 2024.
-This marks the beginning of greater adventures.
+So, I’ve managed to get my financing approved and now I am waiting for my Letter of Enrolment Confirmation and batch assignment.

 Timeline